codelamp/intrepid/README.md

 I may rename this in the future, but so far it is the best term I can come up with for what the functionality does.
 Essentially, when you namespace an object all of its "key" references are de-referenced.

 "de-referencing" doesn't mean items no longer have a reference, if that were the case, we'd be no longer talking about objects but rather collected garbage.
 No, I use de-referencing to mean that a similar object is created in its place, basically it is that "same" object but a different reference.

+Some people may refer to this as a clone, but I avoid the terminology, because clone can mean a number of things — none of which accurately explain what is happening.
+The dereferenced copy is neither a shallow clone or a deep clone, but somewhere in between.

 The reason for doing this can be summed up more easily with an example: